ToF-/ForthBowlingScore/README.md

         THEN ;
 ```
 ### Bonus
-The bonus mechanism is like a dispenser: we feed it with bonus points gained from a strike or a spare, and these bonus points get used each time as a factor for extra score when a new roll is added to the game.
+The bonus mechanism is like a dispenser: we feed it with bonus points gained from a strike or a spare, and these bonus points get used as a factor for extra score each time a new roll is added to the game.
 Once the bonus for a roll is consumed, the bonus dispenser prepares the next value to be used.
 Here is the pseudo code, followed by the expected effect on the stack.
 ```forth
     : STRIKE! ( feeds the bonus dispenser with new points ) … ;
     : SPARE!  ( feeds the bonus dispenser with a point ) … ;